The King’s Student Law Review Affiliated Academic Blogs

 The King’s Student Law Review’s Joint Publication with Strife:

 Strife is a biannual, peer-reviewed academic periodical publication created and managed by young researchers from the Department of War Studies, King’s College London.
 As the two leading student-edited and peer-reviewed academic journals at King’s College London, KSLR and Strife collaborated on a series of special editions under the overarching theme of ‘Law and War’.

 The King’s Student Law Review’s Partnership with Trinity College Law Review

 The Trinity College Law Review (TCLR) is Ireland’s oldest and leading student-edited law journal.
-Now over 20 years old, the TCLR exclusively publishes articles by law students at all stages of their academic career.
-The TCLR publishes a print edition once a year and is listed on HeinOnline and Westlaw IE. For more information, please consult their Submissions page, like their Facebook page or follow them on Twitter.
+Now over 20 years old, the TCLR publishes articles by law students at all stages of their academic career.
+The TCLR publishes a print edition once a year and is listed on HeinOnline and Westlaw IE. The Editorial Board is comprised of undergraduate students from the Dublin University Law Society.
+You can follow the TCLR on Twitter and access their website here.

 The King’s Student Law Review’s Partnership with London School of Economics Law Review